April 29, 2008

 The Tall Book of Make Believe

-The text, mainly poetry, was a bit archaic even in 1955 standards with lines like "Their wings were blue and they sang 'Tilly-hoo!'
-Till away they flew."
-There are poems by well known authors like Robert Lewis Stevenson and Carl Sandberg as well as authors you've probably never heard of like Midred Plew Meigs, but the reason I loved the book (and the reason my mom loved it) were the illustrations by Garth Williams.
-You might know Williams work from the classic editions Charlotte's Web or Stuart Little but these illustrations are dreamier and occasionally scarier than anything you would find in those other books.
-Here the man in the moon looks like a sorcerer pulling clouds through the sky, rogue shadows follow wary bunnies through the fields, bad elephants are forced to eat coals, and teddy bears come to life to make mischief just as we fall to sleep—flashlight-under-the-cover reading at it's best.
+You might know Williams from his illustrations of Charlotte's Web, Stuart Little, or Little House on the Prairie but the illustrations in the Tall Book of Make Believe are dreamier and occasionally scarier than anything you would find in those other books.
+Here the man in the moon looks like a sorcerer pulling clouds through the sky, rogue shadows follow wary bunnies through the fields, bad elephants are forced to eat coal, and teddy bears come to life to make mischief.
+This is just-about-to-fall-asleep—flashlight-under-the-covers reading at it's best.
 Today's children's books are too often filled with practical lessons about sharing, or diversity, or going to the potty.
-Give me a tale of an uninvited lion who lives under the table and just might want to eat you any day.
+I prefer tales of an uninvited lions who lives under the table and out of control lollipop growth any day.

 September 21, 2006